-Installing the Pulse Secure Client on Windows Endpoints Using a Preconfiguration File
+Installing Pulse Client on Windows Endpoints Using a Preconfiguration File

-The following procedures apply to Windows installations only.
+Note: The following procedures apply to Windows installations only.

-After you create client connection sets and specify the connections to include within a client component set, you can create a preconfiguration file with all of the connections you want to distribute with the Pulse client.
-You specify the preconfiguration file as an option when you run the Pulse MSI installer program using an msiexec (windows\system32\msiexec.exe) command.
+After you create client connection sets and specify the connections to include within a client component set, you can create a preconfiguration file with all of the connections you want to distribute with Pulse Client.
+You specify the preconfiguration file as an option when you run the Pulse Client MSI installer program using an msiexec (windows\system32\msiexec.exe) command.

-To create a preconfigured Pulse installer for distribution to Windows endpoints:
+To create a preconfigured Pulse Client installer for distribution to Windows endpoints:

-- Select Users > Pulse Secure > Connections and create a connection set with the connections that you want to distribute. - 2.
+- 1. Select Users > Pulse Secure > Connections and create a connection set with the connections that you want to distribute. - 2.
 Select Users > Pulse Secure > Components. - 3.
 If necessary, create a new component set with the connection sets you want to distribute.

 It does not matter which component option you select, All components or No components.
-The Pulse installer installs all components.
+The Pulse Client installer installs all components.